lavoiesl/doctrine-cache-detector/README.md

 ## Todo

  * Add support for MongoDB, Couchbase and Riak.
- * Add feature detection to select the best available driver.
+ * Add better data for performance

 ## Author